 You’ve probably heard that it’s difficutl to make butter with goat milk.
 Well, I don’t know if dificult is the right word, but goats sure don’t produce a lot of cream, so there’s no way we could make enough to cover our family’s needs.
 Still, as long as we’ve got the milk, we might as well make Keep Reading

 Weaning is never pleasant for anyone involved.
 For the kid, well, he thinks it’s the end of the world at first.
 After all, he’s never been more than a few feet away from his mother during his short lifetime.
-A fact which is very handy for me.
+A fact that is very handy for me.
 If he wasn’t in the habit of following Cinnamon around Keep Reading